Planking (fad)

-Planking (or the Lying Down Game) is an activity consisting of lying in a face down position, sometimes in an unusual or incongruous location.
-The palms of the hands are typically touching the sides of the body and the toes are typically touching the ground.
-Some players compete to find the most unusual and original location in which to play.
-The term planking refers to mimicking a wooden plank.
-Planking can include lying flat on a flat surface, or holding the body flat while it is supported in only some regions, with other parts of the body suspended.
-Many participants in planking have photographed the activity in unusual locations and have shared such pictures through social media.
+Planking is an activity that consists of lying expressionlessly in a face-down position, sometimes in an unusual or incongruous location.
+The body is kept straight and rigid, like a wooden plank, typically with the palms of the hands touching the performer's sides.
+Planking can include lying flat on a flat surface, or holding the body flat while it is supported in only some regions, with the rest suspended in the air.

-Planking gained popularity rapidly and eventually notoriety from early-mid 2011 before slowly phasing out in early 2012.
+Teenagers invented planking independently multiple times since the 1980s, with names including face dancing and the lying down game.
+In the late 2000s, it spread among youth in England and Australia on Facebook, leading to a global internet meme and fad peaking in 2011.